-Every month a woman’s body goes through hormonal changes.
+For anyone menstruating, the body goes through hormonal changes each month.
 Hormones are naturally released which cause the lining of the womb to increase in preparation for a fertilized egg.
 If pregnancy does not occur, this lining will break down and bleed – this is then released from the body as a period.

-Endometriosis can have a significant impact on a woman’s life in a number of ways, including:
+Endometriosis can have a significant impact on a person's life in a number of ways, including: